angular-eslint/angular-eslint/README.md

 ### Step 2 - Run the `convert-tslint-to-eslint` schematic on a project

 The next thing to do is consider which "project" you want to migrate to use ESLint.
 If you have a single application in your workspace you will likely have just a single entry in the `projects` configuration object within your `angular.json` file.
-If you have a `projects/` directory in your workspace, you will have multiple entires in your `projects` configuration and you will need to chose which one you want to migrate using the `convert-tslint-to-eslint` schematic.
+If you have a `projects/` directory in your workspace, you will have multiple entries in your `projects` configuration and you will need to chose which one you want to migrate using the `convert-tslint-to-eslint` schematic.

 You can run it like so: